This article was written by James Lincoln Ray

 By 1929 the A’s were once again on top of the baseball world.
 Behind the feats of future Hall of Famers Jimmie Foxx, Lefty Grove, Mickey Cochrane, and Al Simmons, the A’s ran away with the American League, finishing 104-46, a full 18 games ahead of the Yankees.
 They crushed the Chicago Cubs in the World Series.
-The success of the 1929 team led to a new Shibe Park attendance record of more than 839,000.
+The success of the 1929 team led to banner year at Shibe Park: 839,176 passed through the gates, about 30,000 fewer than the record attendance in 1925.
 When the Athletics repeated as World Series winners in 1930, and won a third straight pennant in 1931, writers began referring to the team as Connie Mack’s Second Dynasty.
 The future for the team, its fans, and Shibe Park looked as promising and full of hope as a clear spring morning.

-But in 1932 the full effects of the Great Depression hit Philadelphia.
-The team drew only 300,000 fans that season, one-third the attendance of three years earlier.
+By 1932 the full effects of the Great Depression hit Philadelphia.
+The team drew less than 300,000 fans three times within four seasons (1933-1936), and hitting a low of 233,173 in 1935.
 Facing financial pressures and dim income prospects, Mack once again sold off his star players, and once again the team fell into the American League cellar.
 Fans stopped coming to the park.
 A terrible team and a worse economy were not a good recipe for drawing the working class to the ballpark.
 The Depression also led to the end of a great Shibe Park tradition that forever damaged the relationship between the A’s and their neighborhood fans.